Tyler Reif: ARCA

 On July 10, 2023, it was announced that Reif would drive the No. 13 car for Central Coast Racing in the West Series race at Shasta Speedway instead of the LJM No. 41 car.
 Todd Souza, the owner of the team and driver of the No. 13 car, would instead drive a new second car for his team, the No. 3, in that race.
 On August 11, it was announced that Reif would run the final five races of the season for Central Coast Racing in their 13 car.
+He finished off the season second in points behind champion Sean Hingorani.

 On January 3, 2024, it was announced that Reif will run full-time for CCR in the 2024 season, driving the No. 13 as the team switches from Ford to Toyota.
 Throughout the season, he scored wins at Shasta and Tri-City.
 On September 10, it was announced that Reif would run the ARCA Menards Series/East Series combination race at Bristol Motor Speedway, driving the No. 23 car for Sigma Performance Services.
 Reif stayed inside the top ten for the entire race and finished sixth.
+In the West Series, he finished eighth in the season-finale at Phoenix, and once again finished second in the point standings behind Hingorani.